-- A. Implement the following changes to the Citizens' Review Panel (CRP) Advisory Board for Human Services: - Incorporate an evidence-based mechanism for families/at-promise youth enrolled in CRP-funded programs to provide ongoing feedback/input to the CRP regarding satisfaction with the delivery of program services.
+- A. Implement the following changes to the Citizens' Review Panel (CRP) Advisory Board for Human Services: - o Incorporate an evidence-based mechanism for families/at-promise youth enrolled in CRP-funded programs to provide ongoing feedback/input to the CRP regarding satisfaction with the delivery of program services.
 The measurement of participant satisfaction should incorporate into the larger strategy for measuring program impact, including results on performance measures (outcomes) and service provision outputs.
 Organizations that perform poorly on any particular part of this matrix in light of the overall goal of the program will be allowed to cure the specific area of deficiency.
 Should the organization not be able to cure the issue in the period provided, generate a recommendation to defund.

-Includes, but is not limited to the following as determined within the context of each recommendation: Residents, media, businesses, corporations, houses of worship, civic organizations, government entities, non-governmental organizations, victims of crime, family members of the incarcerated, health professionals, charities, social service providers, community advocates, not-for-profit and for-profit community organizations, youth-led organizations, elected officials, public school system, private and charter schools, and institutions of higher learning.
+Includes, but is not limited to, the following as determined within the context of each recommendation: Residents, media, businesses, corporations, houses of worship, civic organizations, government entities, non-governmental organizations, victims of crime, family members of the incarcerated, health professionals, charities, social service providers, community advocates, not-for-profit and for-profit community organizations, youth-led organizations, elected officials, public school system, private and charter schools, and institutions of higher learning.

-Recommendation #3: Transform the Criminal Justice System to Reduce Disproportionate Arrests and Incarceration of Black Youth shown that much of youth crime and delinquency is the product of normal adolescent development.
+Recommendation #3: Transform the Criminal Justice System to Reduce Disproportionate Arrests and Incarceration of Black Youth

+Context: According to Criminalizing Normal Adolescent Behavior in Communities of Color9 (Georgetown University, 2013), "Over the last quarter-century, psychological research has shown that much of youth crime and delinquency is the product of normal adolescent development.
 Compared to adults, adolescents often make impetuous and ill-considered decisions, are susceptible to negative influences and outside pressures, and have a limited capacity to identify and weigh the short-and long-term consequences of their choices...
 Ironically, [this] seems to have had little effect in reversing the pervasive over-reliance on law enforcement officials and juvenile courts when responding to typical adolescent behaviors, particularly among youth of color."